 The certificate will remain outside the container and will be mapped to the container using Docker Volume.

-The answer is through Docker Volume.
-The Docker Volume lives outside of the container in the file system of the hosting server.
-So, if you are running Docker Container in Azure then you can store this file in azure directory.
-The container can access this file from there.
+When running Docker Container in Azure, we can store important files in azure directory.
+The container can access these file from there.
 See the below image which explains this concept of Docker Volume.

 We can simply use the Docker Volume concept to store a SSL certificate in a volume, and then let our app, which is running in a docker container, to use it from there.